 Like most USAA products, including other USAA credit cards, USAA Rate Advantage Visa Platinum is not available to the general public.
 To qualify, you need to be a current or former member of the U.S. Armed Forces, or a close family member (spouse or child) of one.
 If you do qualify, this card is definitely worthy of your attention.

 This card has no annual fee or foreign transaction fee.
-The cash advance and balance transfer fees are both a flat 3% of the transferred or advanced amount, subject to a $200 maximum fee per advance or transfer.
+The cash advance and balance transfer fees are both a flat 3% of the transferred or advanced amount.
 The cash advance fee is waived when the advance is transferred electronically into a USAA deposit account.
-Late and returned payments cost $35.

 During deployment or PCS (“permanent change of station,” meaning a permanent transfer to another base), active duty military members’ interest charges drop to just 4% APR for a limited time.
 For PCS cardholders, that time-frame is 12 months.
 For deployed cardholders, that time-frame is 15 months.
 Cardholders can inform USAA of their deployment at any time before, during, or up to 12 months after their return.

 This card has a nice lineup of Visa-backed cardholder benefits.
 These include:

 - Complimentary loss and damage insurance on rental cars charged in full to the card

 - Extended warranties of up to 1 year on certain items purchased with the card

 Free Credit Score